 Pectoralis minor muscle

-Insertions | Medial border and superior surface of the coracoid process of the scapula |
+Insertion | Medial border and coracoid process of scapula |

 Innervation |

-Medial pectoral nerve |
+Medial and lateral pectoral nerves (C5-T1) |

-The pectoralis minor is important clinically and as a surgical landmark, due to the structures that lie below or deep to the muscle and tendon.
+The pectoralis minor is important clinically and as a surgical landmark, due to the structures that lie below or deep to the muscle and its tendon.
 Running deep to the pectoralis minor muscle are the nerves and blood supply to the upper limb:

 - the posterior, lateral, and medial cords of the brachial plexus